allenai/natural-instructions/tasks/README.md

 `task926_coached_conv_pref_word_generation` | Generating movie names from PersonX name from coached_conv_pref | Word/Phrase Generation
 `task927_yelp_negative_to_positive_style_transfer` | Given a negative review change it to a postive review | Sentence Generation
 `task928_yelp_positive_to_negative_style_transfer` | Given a postive review change it to a negative review | Sentence Generation
+`task929_products_reviews_classification` | Classifying generated_reviews_enth whether the review is Good Review or Bad Review | Classification
+`task930_dailydialog_classification` | Classifying Data of DailyDialog whether the topic of conversation is Tourism or Not in the dialogue | Classification
+`task931_dailydialog_classification` | Classifying Data of DailyDialog whether happy or sad emotion in the dialogue | Classification
+`task932_dailydialog_classification` | Classifying Data of DailyDialog whether there is question in the dialogue or not | Classification
 `task933_wiki_auto_style_transfer` | Rewrite wikipedia sentences in simple English. | Style Transfer `task934_turk_simplification` | Given a sentence your task is to generate possible numbers of simplified sentences. | Text Generation
 `task935_defeasible_nli_atomic_classification` | Given a premise, hypothesis and an update, indentify whether the update strengthens or weakens the hypothesis. | Classification